Skip to content

 Calibration Type: Manual

 The Qingping Air Monitor’s little brother, the Qingping Air Monitor Lite (they could find a better naming scheme), is also a great choice for a more complete indoor air quality monitor.
-While the monitor features a carbon dioxide sensor, this is also accompanied by a PM2.5, PM10, relative humidity, and temperature sensor.
+While the monitor features a carbon dioxide sensor, it is also accompanied by a PM2.5, PM10, relative humidity, and temperature sensor.
 For such a little package, it’s very complete!

 Like its bigger sibling, the Qingping Air Monitor Lite is not intended to be portable.
 While it houses a similar-length eight-hour battery, and its form factor is perfect for a portable device, it isn’t intended to be used on the go.
-For one, the battery life is a bit too short and, furthermore, you have to wait about five minutes after turning the device on to get an accurate reading.
+For one, the battery life is a bit too short, and furthermore, you have to wait about five minutes after turning the device on to get an accurate reading.
 Not great while out and about!

 The Qingping Air Monitor Lite is a great choice as a desk-based carbon dioxide monitor.
 The larger Air Monitor feels cluttered and overwhelming, but the small Air Monitor Lite is exceptionally simple.
 You can set the screen to show a single reading (these can be scrolled between), and that’s all that is displayed on the screen.